The best known noble tree of Canary Islands is Drago Milenario – the largest and oldest existing Canary Islands dragon tree (Dracaena draco).

 El Drago Milenario means – Thousand Years Old Dragon – because earlier people believed that tree is more than thousand years old, even – 3,000 years old.
 Now most specialists think that it is 300 – 400 years old.

 Drago Milenario is a symbol of the city of Icod.
 It was declared as a national monument already in 1917.
 Base of the trunk was reinforced with concrete in the 1930s in order to prevent collapse of the tree.
 Concrete has been shaped to make it look similar to the tree.

-Earlier existed much older dragon tree in Tenerife, in nearby Orotava.
-This tree had carved sanctuary inside and was considered to be sacred by Guanchi.
-This tree was 21 m tall and had circumference of 14 m, but was destroyed by storm in 1868.
+Earlier existed a much older dragon tree in Tenerife, in nearby Orotava.
+This tree had a carved sanctuary inside and was considered to be sacred by Guanchi.
+This tree was 21 m tall and had a circumference of 14 m, but was destroyed by a storm in 1868.